-Lorazepam is an orally available benzodiazepine used widely in the therapy of anxiety and as a liquid solution as therapy of status epilepticus and for preoperative sedation.
-As with most benzodiazepines, lorazepam has not been associated with serum aminotransferase or alkaline phosphatase elevations during therapy, and a single case of clinically apparent liver injury from lorazepam has been reported in the literature despite its wide scale use for several decades.
+Estazolam is an orally available benzodiazepine used to treat insomnia.
+As with most benzodiazepines, estazolam has not been associated with serum aminotransferase or alkaline phosphatase elevations during therapy, and clinically apparent liver injury from estazolam has not been reported and must be very rare, if it occurs at all.